stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 ### Configuration Management

 - Review the application's configuration requirements and determine how they will be managed in the Kubernetes environment.
-- Decide whether to use environment variables, Configmaps, or a configuration management tool (e.g., Helm).
+- Decide whether to use environment variables, ConfigMaps, or a configuration management tool (e.g., Helm).

 ### Externalise all configuration